ARM-DOE/arm-gcm-diagnostics/README.rst

 Install
 =======

-The data files including observation and CMIP5 model data are available through ARM archive.
+The data files including observation and CMIP model data are available through ARM archive.
 The analytical codes to calculate and visualize the diagnostics results are placed via repository (arm-gcm-diagnostics) at https://github.com/ARM-DOE/

 For downloading data: